 Here we go, the ‘come back’ routine, helping my Chiro pay off the Porsche.

 Hi, my name is Dr. Andrew Arnold, Chiropractor at Cranbourne Family Chiropractic and Wellness Centre and today I discuss why we recommend treatment plans.

 Now I’m not referring to a small group who genuinely do not need a lot of Chiropractic and genuinely can determine when they need to come in.
-This is SMALL group and for a wide variety of very unique reasons.
-Even with this group however, in my view their health still needs to be managed and all this means is another modality is better suited.
+This is a SMALL group and for a wide variety of very unique reasons.
+Even with this group, however, in my view, their health still needs to be managed and all this means is another modality is better suited.

-For the bulk of my patients a schedule means less pain, less drama, less hassle, less time off work, more time doing what you love and LESS VISITS over time!
+For the bulk of my patients, a schedule means less pain, less drama, less hassle, less time off work, more time doing what you love and fewer VISITS over time!

 I know when I’m seeing someone too much or not enough, both of which can be a problem.